Local Support with Excel Spreadsheets: The Power of Excel

 Of the over 450 Functions (available in Excel 2016), all Functions start with an equal sign ( = ), followed by the name of the function, and then in parenthesis, Arguments which cells are used to calculate the Function.

-Which Functions do you use or need help with?
+Which Formulas and/or Functions do you use, or need help with?

-You can contact us below and arrange personalized training in Excel.
+You can contact us to arrange personalized training in Excel.
 You’ll find a few posts about using Excel.
 Learn about absolute vs relative references, using proper Order of Operations, and grouping dates in PivotTables.